VW’s Long-Term Negotiation Thinking pays off in China

-It all began in October 1984, when VW signed a joint venture agreement with China.
+It all began in October 1984, when VW skillfully negotiated and then signed a joint venture agreement with China.
 One of the country’s first major joint venture agreements, it involved several government authorities, including the Ministry of Foreign Trade and Cooperation (MOFTEC, now MoCom), the State Planning Commission, the State Economic Commission, the Ministry of Finance, the Bank of China (BOC), the Municipal Government of Shanghai, and the China National Automobile Industry Corporation (CNAIC).

 A manufacturing facility was built in Shanghai, and VW’s partners were Shanghai Tractor and Automobile Corporation (STAC), with a twenty-five percent share, as well as the BOC, Shanghai Trust and Consultant Company, and the CNAIC, which together had a twenty-five percent share.

 In the beginning

 Being first into China has proved lucrative for VW.
 In 1986, its first plant had a capacity of 30,000 vehicles; in 2003, there were two plants turning out 400,000 vehicles.
 Again in 1986, national car sales were less than 30,000; in 2002 they were 720,000, of which VW had a fifty-three percent share.

 The company has achieved market leadership through product quality, reputation, and pricing; indeed, every Chinese knows VW.
 In terms of the potential of China as a car market, it is still early days.
 Since its entry into the WTO, the prices of imported cars have decreased significantly, but no other carmaker has yet been able to whittle away VW’s competitive edge.
 In addition, plans are afoot to import VW’s lower priced Skoda to China, to position the maker in the cheaper segments of the market.